ReplayMod/ReplayMod/docs/content.md

 > **Hint:** In your .minecraft folder, you'll find a file called `export.log` which contains information about FFmpeg's rendering process.

-If you did **not** customize the **Command Line Arguments**, you might have entered some insanely high (or low) values e.g. for Bitrate or Video Resolution.
+- If you did **not** customize the **Command Line Arguments**, you might have entered some insanely high (or low) values e.g. for Bitrate or Video Resolution.
 Try again with other, more reasonable values.
+- Make sure the camera doesn't move below Y=0 or above Y=255

+## Unsupported Launchers [launchers]
+[Lunar Client](https://www.lunarclient.com/) does not support ReplayMod [Badlion Client](https://www.badlion.net/) offers a different ReplayMod that is not the same as this one.

 ## Compatibility with other Mods [compatibility]
 ### General information [general]